The Rothschilds (film)

 The Rothschilds (Die Rothschilds) is a 1940 Nazi German historical propaganda film directed by Erich Waschneck.

 The film is also known as The Rothschilds' Shares in Waterloo (International recut version, English title).
-It portrays the role of the Rothschild family in the Napoleonic wars.
+It portrays the role of the Rothschild family in the Napoleonic Wars.
 The Jewish Rothschilds are depicted in a negative manner, consistent with the anti-Semitic policy of Nazi Germany.
 The 1940 film has a similar title and a similar plot to a 1934 American film, The House of Rothschild, starring George Arliss and Boris Karloff, that presented the Rothschilds in a more positive light.
 It is one of three Nazi-era German films that provide an antisemitic retelling of an earlier film.
 The others, both released in 1940, bore titles similar to films released in 1934: The Eternal Jew was a documentary-format film with the same title as the 1934 film and Jud Süss was a drama based on a 1934 film adaptation of a 1925 novel.

-Plot summary
+Plot

 As William I, Elector of Hesse refused to join the French supporting Confederation of the Rhine at its formation in 1806, he is threatened by Napoleon.
 In Frankfurt, he asks his agent Mayer Amschel Rothschild to convey bonds worth £600,000 he has received from Britain to subsidise his army to safety in England.

 Rothschild however uses the money for his own ends, with the help of his sons, Nathan Rothschild in London and James Rothschild in Paris.
 They first use the money to finance Wellington's army in Spain's war against Napoleon, at advantageous terms of interest.
 In a notable coup, in 1815, Nathan spreads the rumour that Napoleon had won the Battle of Waterloo, causing London stock prices to collapse.
 He then bought a large quantity of equities at the bottom of the market, profiting handsomely as prices rose once the truth about the battle emerged.
 In a decade, the Rothschilds have accumulated a fortune of £11 million by using the Elector's money.

 Nathan returns the original capital to the Elector, plus only a small amount of interest, keeping the great bulk of the profits for the Rothschilds, and plans to formalise a Europe wide network of family led financial institutions.

 The film ends with a declaration that, as the film is released, the last Rothschild has left continental Europe as a refugee and the next target is England's plutocracy.